Boyar scions: History

 Boyar scions were first mentioned in the Chronicle of Novgorod in 1259.
 However, many historians believe those were actually members of the local boyar families.
 As a social group, boyar scions started to appear in the legal acts and documents in the second half of the 15th century.
 Nikolay Zagoskin noticed that boyars started to be associated with the Duma only from the reign of Ivan III, when the princely duma turned into the Boyar Duma.
 During the centralization process under the rule of Moscow in the late 1400s — 1500s, boyars of the formerly sovereign princes and archbishops were losing their status and acquired the collective name of boyar scions in the Moscow documentation.

 Up until the late 16th century, boyar scions were a group of gentry just below the Moscow boyars but higher than dvoryane.
 Except for cases of felony, boyar scions were freed from the trial by the viceroys and were directly tried by the tsar's court.

 Their main task was military service.
-However, they also occupied many officies and performed many important functions, yet lower than the members of the Boyar Duma, such as:
+However, they also occupied many offices and performed many important functions, yet lower than the members of the Boyar Duma, such as: